iampiyushsingh/Vityarthi_Project_25BAI11043/README.md

 ## How It Works

 ### Data Preprocessing
-- Loads raw track data from CSV
+- Reads the raw CSV
-- Cleans missing values and duplicates
+- Drops rows with missing values and removes duplicate tracks
-- Derives mood labels from audio features
+- Uses valence, energy and other features to assign a mood to each track
-- Saves processed data for training
+- Saves the cleaned file so training doesn't redo this every run

 ### Model Training
 - Uses Random Forest classifier
 - Features: valence, energy, danceability, etc.
-- Encodes mood labels (Happy, Sad, Angry, Calm)
+- Converts mood names to numbers so the model can work with them
-- Trains on 80% data, validates on 20%
+- 80% goes to training, 20% held back for testing

 ### Recommendation
 - Predicts mood for new tracks
-- Filters and ranks recommendations by predicted mood
+- Filters the dataset to tracks matching your mood and returns the top results

 ### Audio Features Used